 Certain information included or incorporated by reference in this document may not address historical facts and, therefore, could be interpreted to be "forward-looking statements" as that term is defined in the Private Securities Litigation Reform Act of 1995 and other federal securities laws.
 All statements other than statements of historical fact are statements that could be deemed forward-looking statements, including projections of financial performance; statements of plans, strategies and objectives of management for future operations; any statement concerning developments, performance or industry rankings relating to products or services; any statements regarding future economic conditions or performance; any statements of assumptions underlying any of the foregoing; and any other statements that address activities, events or developments that DLH intends, expects, projects, believes or anticipates will or may occur in the future.
-Forward-looking statements may be characterized by terminology such as "believe," "anticipate," "expect," "should," "intend," "plan," "will," "estimates," "projects," strategy" and similar expressions.
+Forward-looking statements may be characterized by terminology such as "believe," "anticipate," "expect," "should," "intend," "plan," "will," "estimates," "projects," "strategy" and similar expressions.
 These statements are based on assumptions and assessments made by the Company's management in light of its experience and its perception of historical trends, current conditions, expected future developments and other factors it believes to be appropriate.
 These forward-looking statements are subject to a number of risks and uncertainties that include but are not limited to the factors set forth under Item 1A, Risk Factors in this Annual Report on Form 10-K. Any such forward-looking statements are not guarantees of future performance (financial or operating), and actual results, developments and business decisions may differ materially from those envisioned by such forward-looking statements.
-The forward-looking statements, all of which are expressly qualified by the foregoing.
+The forward-looking statements included herein apply only as of the date of this Annual Report on Form 10-K. The Company disclaims any duty to update such forward-looking statements, all of